Diggs Revol Dog Crate (Small/Medium)

 Durability

-The Pug is gentle enough that extreme durability is not the top concern, but quality construction still matters for longevity and safety.
+The Pug is gentle enough that extreme durability isn't the top priority, but quality construction still matters for longevity and safety.

 Portability